Aadrika16/map-app/README.md

 Frontend Deployment
 You can deploy the frontend on platforms like Netlify, Vercel, or AWS S3.
 Both platforms offer easy integration with GitHub repositories for continuous deployment.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.

-Author
-Your Name

-GitHub Portfolio

-Figma Portfolio

-This README.md file provides all the necessary information for setting up the project, using it, and understanding the application.
-Make sure to replace placeholders like your-username, your-jwt-secret, and your-figma-link with your actual information.